MSc Green Infrastructure / Course details

 - View full page

-The MSc Green Infrastructure aligns expertise from Geography with that from Landscape and Environmental Planning.
+MSc Green Infrastructure aligns expertise from geography with that from landscape and environmental planning.

-It is taught by nationally and internationally recognised experts in Green Infrastructure who will to deliver a course that trains graduates with the conceptual, practice-based, and evaluative skills needed to develop Green Infrastructure in real-world scenarios.
+It is taught by nationally and internationally recognised experts in green infrastructure who will deliver a course that trains graduates with the conceptual, practice-based, and evaluative skills needed to develop green infrastructure in real-world scenarios.

-The course benefits from an integration of cutting-edge research by University of Manchester faculty who are working at the forefront of investment, design and management of urban greening, sustainable drainage, health and well-being, economic prosperity, policy-making and nature-based solutions to urban problems.
+The course benefits from an integration of cutting-edge research by The University of Manchester researchers who are working at the forefront of investment, design and management of urban greening, sustainable drainage, health and well-being, economic prosperity, policymaking and nature-based solutions to urban problems.

-You will also attend an overseas fieldtrip to Berlin (or equivalent) to explore state-of-the-art green infrastructure schemes, and engage practitioners and policy makers.
+This course has normally included a field trip to explore state-of-the-art green infrastructure schemes and engage practitioners and policy makers.

 - Introduce the concept and principles of green infrastructure.